EndlessBeard/Jewells-Of-Wisdom/docs/cardarc-layout.md

 - When a toolbar control changes a layout variable, it dispatches two events:
   - `window.dispatchEvent(new Event('resize'))` (legacy compatibility)
   - `window.dispatchEvent(new CustomEvent('layout:update'))` (explicit, fast update)
-- `CardArc` and `TestCardArc` listen for `layout:update` and re-run the wrapper measurement + recompute layout to update positions in real-time.
+- `CardArc` listens for `layout:update` and re-runs the wrapper measurement + recomputes layout to update positions in real-time.
 - Debug visuals: `:root.debug-outlines` (enabled by test page) shows bright outlines for quick visual debugging.

 ---